 And over the past years we have seen several such exploits.

 In early 2020, Bancor experienced a bug that put users' funds at risk.
 The function that executes the ERC20

 transferFrom() function was accidentally made public (rather than private to the contract), which allowed anyone to execute it and drain the users' wallets.
 Bancor performed a white-hat hack of the contract to contain the damage and returned the funds back to users.

-Besides the Bancor bug, which was accidental, there have also been some more malicious exploits.
-During this summer's DeFi hype, people were jumping at every new food-themed DeFi fork, which included some outright scams.
+While bugs can happen even in reputable and legitimate projects, there have also been cases where the project itself was malicious.
+During 2020's DeFi summer, people were jumping at every new food-themed DeFi fork, which included some outright scams.
 And even if people tried to limit their risk by only depositing small amounts, funds in their wallets were still at risk because of unlimited ERC20 allowances.

 ZenGo reported one such exploit in a project called UniCats.
 People could deposit their Uniswap (UNI) tokens to farm MEOW tokens (you can't make this up).
 But to do the deposit, they had to grant an unlimited allowance.
 When the project inevitably rug-pulled, the scammers not only took the deposited funds, but also all UNI tokens that users had in their wallets.